Inferring signed social networks from contact patterns: Results

 \subsubsection{Network inference}

-We modeled each day of the study period as a separate network, resulting in five potentially different signed networks.
-Within each day, we assume the latent network remains constant and apply the multi-observation model described in Sec.~\ref{subsec:multi_observation} to the observation matrices obtained by breaking down the breaks in slices of four minutes.
-We run 64 MCMC chains simultaneously, yielding 64 posterior samples of the signed network and parameter settings for each day.
+Within each day, we assume the latent network remains constant and apply the multi-observation model described in Sec.~\ref{subsec:multi_observation} to the observation matrices obtained by breaking down the lunch breaks in slices of four minutes.
+To robustly infer the posterior distribution of the network partitions and interaction rates, we run an ensemble of 64 independent MCMC chains simultaneously.
+Comprehensive diagnostics confirming the convergence and stability of this ensemble are provided in Appendix \ref{app:mcmc_convergence}.

-Figure~\ref{fig:real_results}~(b-d) gives an overview of our results for December 6\textsuperscript{th}, 2013 the last day of the study.
+Figure~\ref{fig:real_results}~(b-d) gives an overview of our results for December 6\textsuperscript{th}, 2013, the last day of the study.
 Columns and rows in each matrix in panels~(b-d) correspond to students ordered by the class they attend throughout the day, e.g., ``PC'' for ``Physics--Chemistry'' or ``MP'' for ``Mathematics--Physics.''
-Panel~(b) is a dichotomized version of the interaction data to show which students interact at least once during the breaks that day.
-We see that most students interact with their classmates even during breaks.
+Panel~(b) is a dichotomized version of the interaction data to show which students interacted at least once during the breaks that day.
+We see that most students interacted with their classmates even during breaks.
 Panel~(c) displays the inferred signed network, where each entry $\hat{A}_{ij}$ is the posterior mean (Eq.~\eqref{eq:marginal_mean}) of the sampled interaction signs between students $i$ and $j$, computed from the 64 posterior samples.
 We see that positive edges are concentrated within classes, indicating that students tend to have positive relationships with their classmates.
 Importantly, however, we do not infer strongly negative edges between classes even if the number of recorded interactions is close to 0 for every such pair of students.
-Instead, the model acknowledges that data is lacking and maintains high posterior uncertainty about the students' relationship.
-We illustrate this in panel~(d), where we plot the entropy of the marginal posterior probability $h(a_{ij})=f(\bm A_{ij}=a_{ij} \mid \{\bm{X}^{j}\}_{j=1}^r, \{t^{j}\}_{j=1}^r )$, i.e.,
+Instead, the model acknowledges that data are lacking and maintains high posterior uncertainty about the students' relationship.
+We illustrate this in panel~(d), where we plot the entropy of the marginal posterior probability $h(A_{ij})=f(A_{ij} \mid \{\bm{X}^{(s)}\}_{s=1}^r, \{t^{(s)}\}_{s=1}^r )$, i.e.,

 for every pair of students.
 The entropy is maximal ($-\log 3 \approx 1.1$ nats) outside of the diagonal, where students are in different classes and interactions are lacking, while it is low within classes, where we have more interactions.
-Furthermore, most cross-class edges that have high certainty run between classes that have similar interests (PC and PC*; 2BIO1, 2BIO2, and 2BIO3; MP and MP*2).